 all in passionately enjoying their gay lifestyle.
 And Hungary's gay night spots are

-On Wednesdays and Sundays, shows and dancing
+Starting with the gay bars, on Wednesdays and Sundays, shows and dancing

 are a happening at the Cafe Cappella, which is located right on the Danube, but on